(Watch the full workshop here)

 As with any other Proof of Stake network (PoS), validators are rewarded for securing the network.
 Findora offers both a block reward and the block proposer reward to validators and those that delegate funds with them.

-Beyond the financial incentive, validating with Findora means you are contributing to the future of privacy in DeFi and Web3.
-Privacy is necessary to accelerate mass adoption because it is required by many institutions before they enter the space.
+Beyond the financial incentive, validating with Findora means you are contributing to the future of zk in DeFi and Web3.
+Programmable transparency is necessary to accelerate mass adoption because it is required by many institutions before they enter the space and facilitate services like payroll and markets.

 Watch the workshop here or read a few highlights below.